dhall-lang/dhall-lang/standard/semantics.md

 Note that this document *does not* specify how a language binding marshals an normalized Dhall expression into a matching expression in the host language.
-The details of how to do so are left open to each implementation.
+The details of how to do so are left open to each implementation, including supported integer ranges or how to idiomatically encode unions.

 ## Table of contents